 A: A house survey is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
-Our building surveyor’s report will include an evaluation of the condition of the properties roof, attic, roof coverings, exterior, grounds; interior walls, ceilings, floors, windows and doors and a visual overview of the heating system, plumbing and electrical systems.
+Our building surveyor’s report will include an evaluation of the condition of the property’s roof, attic, roof coverings, exterior, grounds; interior walls, ceilings, floors, windows and doors.
+A cursory view of the heating, plumbing and electrical systems is included.
 Having a home inspected is like giving it a physical check-up.

 Q: Why you should choose to have a Professional House Inspection?

 A: We cannot emphasize enough the value and necessity of a professional home inspection.
 Many home purchasers, either in the desire to save the €300 to €400 that a good inspection costs, or due to simple ignorance, have spent enormous sums of money repairing items that any good building surveyor would have pointed out.

 Any offer to purchase you make should be contingent upon a professional house survey with a satisfactory report.
 Do not let anyone, not your family or friends, and especially not the seller or builders dissuade you from having the property thoroughly inspected!
 Not only will you sleep much sounder after you have moved into the house, a professional inspection can give you the ability to opt out of a contract on a defective house.
 If the contract is written contingent on an acceptable inspection, any defects in the home must be either repaired or monetarily compensated for.
 If you are not satisfied, you have the option to cancel the contract.